stefanhans/programming-reactive-systems-in-go/prototypes/liner-chat/README.md

 **Create your memberlist node**

-- `configure` creates a memberlist configuration
+- `memberlistconfigure` creates a memberlist configuration
-- `create` creates the memberlist specified by the configuration
+- `memberlistcreate` creates the memberlist specified by the configuration

 **Get, and possibly join, the bootstrap peers**